Jbleezy/BO2-Reimagined/README.md

 * Claymores are no longer triggered by enemy players
 * Stun fx is linked to the player
 * Stun fx shows in the correct position for projectiles
-* Stunning enemy players steals 50 points from them
-* Meleeing enemy players steals 100 points from them
+* Stunning enemy players steals 100 points from them
 * Downing enemy players awards 500 points
-* Bleeding out enemy players awards 1000 points to all teammates
 * Landing on top of an enemy player that is prone downs them
 * Increased max radius for landing on top of an enemy player by 16.66%
 * Decreased max height for landing on top of an enemy player by 50%